Skip to content

 March 8, 1898, Murray native Nathan B. Stubblefield received patent #US600457A for the electric battery.

-Tuesday, March 8, 1910, Georgetown College hosted State University, Lexington (UK), and lost 24-23 in Buell Armory Gymnasium.
+Tuesday, March 8, 1910, Georgetown College hosted State University, Lexington (UK) and lost 24-23 in Buell Armory Gymnasium.
+It was the 8th season, the 67th game of the young school and 15th time they played the Georgetown, the first team Kentucky ever played.

 March 8, 1918, the 1st Kentucky High School basketball Tournament took place at Centre College in Danville.
 Lexington High School beat Somerset to win the championship.